spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/merchandising-setup/product-merchandising/file-details-product-label.csv.md

 ---
 title: File details- product_label.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-product-labelcsv
+originalArticleId: f75edaed-eaa8-428d-9edc-84f03910a815
 redirect_from:
   - /2021080/docs/file-details-product-labelcsv
   - /2021080/docs/en/file-details-product-labelcsv
+  - /docs/file-details-product-labelcsv
+  - /docs/en/file-details-product-labelcsv
 ---

-This article contains content of the **product_label.csv** file to configure [Product Label](https://documentation.spryker.com/docs/product-label) information on your Spryker Demo Shop.
+This article contains content of the **product_label.csv** file to configure [Product Label](https://documentation.spryker.com/2021080/docs/product-label) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: